Crash Recovery System Truck with electric combination crane added

 - Latest news

-- Database Update Crash Recovery System July and August 2023
+- Database Update Crash Recovery System February 2024

 - Latest news

-- Database Update Crash Recovery System July and August 2023
+- Database Update Crash Recovery System February 2024

 Truck with electric combination crane in CRS